kuanb/kuanb.github.io/_posts/2017-10-27-cython-geopandas-notes.md

 # Workaround

-Frequently, when dealing with these types of problems, the geometries in question are small enough (or the scale such that) converting all geometries in the data frame to their composite centroid values (the `x` and `y`).
+Frequently, when dealing with these types of problems, the geometries in question are small enough (or the scale of the analysis is such that) converting all geometries in the data frame to their composite centroid values (the `x` and `y` values of the centroid coordinates) is acceptable.
 With these values held as Numpy float values, we can completely vectorize the operation such that the calculations (using Euclidean distance), can be performed without any geometric operations involved.
+The below method should help illustrate what I mean:

 {% highlight python %}
 x1 = row.geometry.centroid.x